CPI-Technologies-GmbH/application-test/README.md

 - You can use any library you want, but you have to justify why you use it
 - Although code is now in Controller, this is not how we want to see it in production.
 Please refactor it, so that the code is in the right place
+   We can use the Repository patter for the ProjectsController and the TimeTrackingFollowingController but I'm afraid it doesn't make much different.
+By the way, we can move the authorizations to a form request.
+   But we can move the logics in AuthController to a service layer like AuthService.

 - When you are done, please create a pull request in the GitHub repository and invite us to review it.
 Make sure that you have your full name in your GitHub - if not, include it in the code or send it via mail reply to the last HR email.